 - Hazel talks to Trevor Masiah about 35 years of climbing and racism, and how both have changed over the years.

-- Anoushé Husain talks about being a paraclimber and her experience of the climbing community as a Muslim woman.
+- Anoushé Husain talks about being a paraclimber and her experience in the climbing community as a Muslim woman.

 Climbing podcasts like this: MasterBeta Ladies